 UX and NPC met up with SEO in the student cafeteria.
 Something strange was going on with the professors.
 Prof. Pryde and Prof. Monroe had been spending a lot of time online, lately, "adding value."
 It wasn't a good look for the school.
-SEO suggested purchasing some good will, to smooth out the newly acquired blemishes in the school's complexion.
+SEO suggested purchasing some good will.

-"Smoothing out that dent's gonna require massive influencer fraud," NPC forecasted.
+"Making a dent in that's gonna require massive influencer fraud," NPC forecasted.